akshitagupta15june/akshitagupta15june/README.md

 🥇 Individual outstanding performer of Intech Olympiad 2020.

 🔭 I have  worked as a
-project admin and mentor in StudentCode-in program 2020\

-Mentor at HakinCodes 2020
+project admin at StudentCode-in program 2020   Mentor at HakinCodes 2020

-Mentor at SLOP'2020

-Mentor at NJACK NWoC 2020(IIT Patna)
+Mentor at SLOP'2020                            Mentor at NJACK NWoC 2020(IIT Patna)

-Project admin at Script Winter of code 20-21 (SWOC-20)

-DevScript Winter of Code S01
+Project admin at Script Winter of code 20-21   DevScript Winter of Code S01

-Project Mentor at Winter of Code 1.0

-Mentor at UAceIt Winter of Mentorship
+Project Mentor at Winter of Code 1.0           Mentor at UAceIt Winter of Mentorship

-Developer Student Club of IIIT Kalyani .
+Developer Student Club of IIIT Kalyani

 🌟 STAR THE REPOS IF YOU LIKE 🌟